Jessycanoronha/Jessycanoronha/README.md

 ## 🚀 About Me

 Hello!
 I'm Jéssyca Noronha, a passionate web developer from Brazil.
-Currently, I'm weaving my web magic at **Sinch**, specializing in TypeScript and React.
+Currently, I'm weaving my web magic coding around, specializing in TypeScript and React.
 Exploring new frameworks and web technologies always excites me.
 Lifelong learning is my mantra!

 ---